Bunny Yeager: Early life and career

 She met Bettie Page in 1954, and took most of the photographs of her that year.
-During their brief collaboration she took over 1,000 pictures of Page.
+During their collaboration she took over 1,000 pictures of Page.
 Along with photographer Irving Klaw, Yeager played a role in helping to make Page famous, particularly with her photos in Playboy magazine.
 American Photo magazine described Yeager's work with Page as "a body of imagery that remains some of the most memorable — and endearing — erotica on record" in a 1993 article.
 The most famous images of Page by Yeager include the January 1955 Playboy centerfold in which she kneels wearing only a Santa hat while hanging a silver ornament on a Christmas tree and a series of photographs with a pair of live cheetahs.

 Yeager was a very prolific and successful pinup photographer in the 1950s and 1960s, so much so, that her work was described as ubiquitous in that era.
-She continued to work extensively with Playboy shooting eight centerfolds in addition to covers and pictorial spreads.
+She continued to work with Playboy, shooting six centerfolds — Bettie Page (January 1955), Lisa Winters (December 1956), Myrna Weber (August 1958), Joyce Nizzari (December 1958), Cindy Fuller (May 1959), and Sandra Settani (April 1963) — in addition to covers and pictorial spreads.
 She discovered Lisa Winters, the first Playmate of the Year.
 Yeager also appeared in the magazine as a model five times.
 One appearance with the headline, "Queen of the Playboy Centerfolds", was photographed by Hugh Hefner.

 Her work was also published in mainstream magazines including Cosmopolitan, Esquire, Pageant, Redbook and Women's Wear Daily.
 The famous still images she took of Ursula Andress emerging from the water on the beach in Jamaica for the 1962 James Bond film Dr. No are probably her best known bikini photographs.
-She discovered many notable models.
+She discovered many models.
 In the 1970s as men's magazines became more anatomically graphic Yeager largely stopped photographing for them, saying they were somewhat "smutty" and that, "They had girls showing more than they should."
 In 1998 she stated, "The kind of photographs they wanted was something I wasn't prepared to do."